amundsen-io/amundsen/docs/deployment_guide/index.md

 All Amundsen installs require some code configuration, thus it's impossible to deploy premade packages.
 This guide describes how to set up a repository to allow for this without losing your sanity: [source control guide](./source_control.md)

-All other steps of this guide assume you're using this git schema.
+All other steps of this guide assume you're using this organization of git.

 ## Basic install of services

 We recommend deploying via Docker.
 We've included Kubernetes files to make this easier.
-Read the

-## Ingestion configuration

-TODO: Airflow
+TODO: recommend forking docker-compose into custom/ , since we don't want the vendored version.

+### databuilder

+databuilder is a library, not a service.
+It does not handle scheduling on its own, thus you're responsible for orchestrating its runs.
+Airflow is a popular method of deploying, but you could also do a simple cron.

+TODO: link to describing doing an Airflow deploy (should live in Databuilder repo) of a dummy extractor

+### Front-end

+TODO: describe how to build a plain dockerfile without modifications, include in Docker compose

+### neo4j

+TODO: desribe docker deploy for this, how to debug

+### metadata and search

+TODO: describe docker for this, should be light

 ## Configuration of services

+### Databuilder

+###

 # Ops